Holomorphic 1-forms on the moduli space of curves: Holomorphic one forms on

-(a) To prove that a general $S$ is smooth, we can assume first $\Sat(S)\cap Y=\emptyset.$ It follows in particular that $S$ is disjoint from $\Sing(\MDM)$.
-Moreover, since $H$ is semiample on $\MDM$, the general $S$ does not have singularities by Bertini's Theorem. \\ (b)The argument above shows that for $S$ general, $S\cap \Delta_i=\emptyset$ for $i\neq1$.
-As $\HSat$ is ample we have that the image $\Sat(S)$ needs to intersect $\Sat(\Delta_1)$ in a finite number of points $q_1,\dots,q_r.$ Hence, $S$ intersect $\Delta_1$ in a divisor, which we will denote by $E$, whose components are a finite number of disjoint smooth curves of genus $g-1$ (again one uses Bertini Theorem for the restriction $\Sat|_{\Delta_1}$).
-The divisor $E$ is two divisible since $\Delta_1$ is two divisible (see \cite{ACG2}).
+(a) To prove that a general $S$ is smooth, we can assume first $\Sat(S)\cap Y=\emptyset$.
+It follows in particular that $S$ is disjoint from $\Sing(\MDM)$.
+Moreover, since $H$ is semiample on $\MDM$, the general $S$ does not have singularities by Bertini's Theorem.
+In order to see that $\cO_S(H)$ is a positive multiple of $\cO_S(\lambda)$ it is enough to observe that $S$ is disjoint from $\Delta_0$.
+Indeed, this imply that the closure of $\Sat(S\setminus \Delta_1)$ in $\ASat$ is contained in $\cA_g$.
+Then, the claim follows since the Picard group of $\cA_g$ is spanned by the Hodge class $\lambda_{\cA_g}$ (whose pullback is $\lambda$, by definition). \\ (b) The argument above shows that for $S$ general, $S\cap \Delta_i=\emptyset$ for $i\neq1$.
+As $\HSat$ is ample we have that the image $\Sat(S)$ needs to intersect $\Sat(\Delta_1)$ in a finite number of points $q_1,\dots,q_r.$ Hence, $S$ intersects $\Delta_1$ in a divisor, which we will denote by $E$, whose components are a finite number of disjoint smooth curves of genus $g-1$ (again one uses Bertini Theorem for the restriction $\Sat|_{\Delta_1}$).
+Then, by construction, the divisor $E$ is two divisible, since $\Delta_1$ is two divisible as observed in Remark \ref{REM:DIVISIBILITY}.